 I don’t know much about the mining industry, but the thought of relocating town centres with hundreds of buildings and thousands of people seems completely irrational to me.
 And yet so interesting.
 Perhaps you have read about the situation in North of Sweden in the news, but in case you are unfamiliar with the topic, this is what it’s all about.

 The mine was founded over a hundred years ago as an open pit mine.
 Today the ore mine in question is over a thousand meters deep and keeps expanding underground towards the populated areas and town centres.
-The centre of Kiruna has to be moved three kilometers East and rebuilt by 2020 or the whole centre is in danger to collapse into the mine.
+The centre of Kiruna has to be moved three kilometres East and rebuilt by 2020 or the whole centre is in danger to collapse into the mine.

 In the nearby town, Gällivare, there are two town centres.
 The second centre, Malmberget a.k.a.
-‘The Ore Mountain’, needs to be relocated as Kiruna centre – except that it should be done right now, not by 2020.
+‘The Ore Mountain’, needs to be relocated just like in Kiruna – except that it should be done right now, not by 2020.
 Hundreds of companies and thousands of people will need a new home in a new area.
 Some of the buildings will be moved to a new location, some of them will be rebuilt from scratch.
 What an enormous rigmarole… but how does all this relate to travelling?

 I only had a chance to see the ore mine through a car window while passing the centre of Kiruna.
 Therefore the quality of these pictures isn’t the best possible, but I hope they are enough to give you an idea of the size of the mine.

-I received the confirmation about this trip only a couple of days prior to take off, so everything happened in a huge hurry.
+I received the confirmation about this trip only a couple of days prior to taking off, so everything happened in a huge hurry.
 This was perfect for me; as many of you know, I just love extempore trips more than anything!
 The sooner the day of departure comes, the better.

 Our autumn excursion in Swedish Lapland lasted from Monday until Thursday, and even if you might have heard about the ‘love-hate relationship’ between the Finns and Swedes, the trip lived up all my expectations.
 My memory card is currently being emptied of 723 photos taken during this four-day trip and I can not wait to get to show the best shots to you, my friends.
 So I wanted to give you a little taste of what I will be posting about over the next few days.
 Or weeks, let’s see.